 Figure skating: Olympic champ Zagitova storms to world skate title

-SAITAMA: Olympic champion Alina Zagitova produced a dynamic free programme to win her first figure skating world title on Friday (Mar 22) despite a jaw-dropping quadruple jump from Kazakhstan's silver medallist Elizabet Tursynbaeva.
+SAITAMA: Olympic champion Alina Zagitova produced a dynamic free programme to capture her first figure skating world title on Friday (Mar 22) despite a jaw-dropping quadruple jump from Kazakhstan's silver medallist Elizabet Tursynbaeva.

 Russian Zagitova, who led after the midweek short skate, made devilishly tricky jump combinations look ridiculously easy as the 16-year-old scored 155.42 points for a winning total of 237.50 in Saitama.